You Are Here.

 Of course, once the mysterious huge box was opened, it was only logical to route the train around the now-naked-looking Christmas tree.** So between Christmas and the day the tree came down, the train would run almost constantly, with almost everyone in the family taking a turn at operating it.
 Next year, of course, the train would come out before the presents appeared, and run a week or two before Christmas.
 And any cars or accessories in the new pile of presents were added to the temporary "railroad" as well.

-Between the World Wars, it became common in some middle-class homes to build elaborate temporary railroads between Thanksgiving and Christmas.
+Between 1910 and 1960, it became common in some middle-class homes to build elaborate temporary railroads between Thanksgiving and Christmas.
 Many of these started as an extension of the Christmas tree route, but some took over spare rooms, back porches, and so on.
-In Roman Catholic homes, these often started with the Nativity (what my German grandmother called a "putz") set near or under the tree, then other buildings and accessories, were added, usually with no attention to scale or time period.
-In the Baltimore/DC area, these were called "train gardens;" they had buildings, figures, many accessories, and maybe even multiple trains running at the same time.
-Community train gardens operated in many fire stations.
+In Roman Catholic homes, these often started with the Nativity set near or under the tree, then other buildings and accessories, were added, usually with no attention to scale or time period.

 Trains Became Smaller And More Realistic

 After a while, it wasn't enough to have a single huge train running around the Christmas tree once a year.
 Rather, hobbyists might own several trains and have a permanent railroad set up on a custom-built table somewhere year-round.
-Eventually Lionel owned the "lion's share" of such railroads, with American Flyer coming in a distant second.
+For decades Lionel owned the "lion's share" of such railroads, with American Flyer coming in a distant second.
 But both brands were still large enough to look good around the tree.

 Christmas Railroads Take a Back Seat to Model Railroads